grantcurell/pi-redfish/README.md

 ## Before assembling

-On the Pi3, flash http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-09-08/.
+On the Pi4, flash https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-01-12/.
 As of this writing you may use the latest Stretch version, however this was the version used successfully.
+You can use [these instructions](https://randomnerdtutorials.com/installing-raspbian-lite-enabling-and-connecting-with-ssh/) to accomplish this.
+You can use the [Raspberry Pi official imager](https://www.raspberrypi.org/documentation/installation/installing-images/) to write the image to  the SD card.

 On the Pi0, flash http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-03-03/.
 You must use this version for this to work.
 There aren't really security implications since the Pi0 can only be accessed from a serial session on the Pi3.